What's in this article?

 Success strategies and tactics

-These sites are a great resource of high-quantity, affordable leads.
+These sites are a great resource for high-quantity, affordable leads.

 However, the consistency of the leads will be all over the place, meaning some leads will show high intent, while others are just curious about mortgages.